bravecollective/neucore-beanstalk/README.md

 Deploys a pre-build Neucore version from https://github.com/tkhamez/neucore/releases or a local build to [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk).

-(If you clone this, remove .ebextensions/keys.config, it will not work for you.)
+(If you clone this, remove .ebextensions/keys.config and the tracking code from theme.js, they won't work for you.)

 ## Create